Experiments with motors

 The first photo is the scope trace with no magnetic field.

 The second photo is the scope trace with a North pole near it.
 The trace goes down like we expected from the paragraph above.

 The third photo is the scope trace with a South pole near it.
 The trace goes up like we expected.

 The fourth photo is the scope trace with a South pole on the left, causing the trace to move up, and a North pole on the right, causing the trace to move down.

 Cool!
 Experiment matches theory!

 This force on the electrons is what causes the wire carrying current in a magnetic field to want to move, which is what causes motors to rotate.

 Fleming's Left Hand Rule Demo

 This demo shows what happens to a current carrying wire sitting in a magnetic field, supporting the Fleming Left Hand Rule.
 There are two large donut magnets attached to the steel brackets, bolted to the wood base.
 A cradle or swing made out of bare copper wire is hung between the two wire supports.
-The power is supplied by a 12.6Vac transformer, which is rectified and limited by four 1Ohm resistors.
+The power is supplied by a 12.6Vac transformer, which is rectified and limited by four 1Ohm resistors in series.
 The switch is a momentary switch to the left and to the right, with center position off.